Facebook Retargeting can bring high conversions at low costs.

 Now, the last step...

-Step #6: Monitor your results & tweak as necessary
+Step #6: Monitor your results and tweak as necessary

 Just because your remarketing ads are now on autopilot thanks to Dynamic Product Ads, doesn't mean you should just let it go without keeping an eye on it.